Visit a Museum

 The new On-line Survey of Audio-Visual Resources for Classics” is provided as a service to teachers and students of Classics everywhere!
 Find the item you want and with a click of a mouse arrive at the distributor’s on-line catalog page, where you can often preview it, hear it, see screenshots of it, read reviews of it, and order it right on-line!”

-Janice Siegel’s The Ancient Olympic Games Virtual Museum is great!
+The Ancient Olympic Games Virtual Museum is great!
 You get to “walk” around and find out all about athletics in Ancient Greece — even the rules of the games!
 Information about the site of Olympia and the Olympic games, both ancient and modern can also be found at Olympics through Time and at Olympia and the Olympic Games.
 Courtesy of the Perseus project, you can also take a tour of the site of Olympia, as well as learn all about the games at Welcome to the tour of Olympia!
 Find out the Real story of The Ancient Olympic Games courtesy of the University of Pennsylvania Museum.
-Games in Ancient Olympics discusses the events of the games as well providing links to sites on the topic.

 The Greek Age of Bronze 1600 – 1100 B.C. provides a an illustrated introduction to the arms and armour of the Homeric age.